Police move in on Alberta protesters, issue warnings in Ottawa

 Texas Attorney General Ken Paxton joined calls to investigate GoFundMe, stating Wednesday he would look at the company's potential violations of the state's Deceptive Trade Practices Act.

-Dichter claimed that all press and coverage about the convoy that is negative is being funneled into a central database and that further donations to the convoy, especially in Bitcoin, will be used as a "war chest" to be used by the organizers to get "very aggressive" with the media and individuals they deem as attacking or smearing them.
+Dichter claimed that all press and coverage about the convoy that is negative is being funneled into a central database and that further Bitcoin donations to the convoy, may be used as a "war chest" to be used by the organizers to get "very aggressive" with the media and individuals they deem as attacking or smearing them.

 With files from CTV News and The Canadian Press